Interaction in Diagram Component

 }

-Overview Behavior: In the Overview panel, connectors that lie outside the current viewport may initially appear overlapped.
+Overview Behavior: In the Overview panel, connectors outside the current viewport may initially appear overlapped.
 These will also be resolved dynamically as the corresponding area comes into focus in the main diagram view.

 @using Syncfusion.Blazor